cmrhyq/Learning_code/English/Read/Shenzhen Daily News.md

 ​	The report evaluates performance across key areas such as trade facilitation, investment liberalization, financial reform and innovation, governance, and the legal environment, as explained by Fu Zhengping, the institute's director.
 ​	Since establishing the fist pilot FTZ in Shanghai in 2013, China now has 21 FTZs nationwide.
 A total of 302 institutional innovations have bean nurtured in these areas before being promoted nationwide, according to the Ministry of Commerce.
 ​	Over the past decade, these zones accounted for 18% of the nation's foreign investment and foreign trade volume, despite occupying less than 0.04% of the country's land area.
+​	After eight years of operation, the GDP of the Guangdong Pilot FTZ more than doubled to 466.3 billion yuan(US$65.4 billion) in 2022.
+The zone has concentrated on developing a modern industrial system encompassing sectors such as automobiles, artificial intelligence, pharmaceuticals, health care, integrated circuits, modern financial services, and professional services, according to the provincial commerce department.